secondsight/secondsight-hardware/README.md

 on the openscad command line if you want to automatically generate the STLs.
 See the Makefile for examples of the use of these parameters.

+#### Experimenting with Assembled View

+There are a few parameters that you can change in the *assembled* view to get an idea of how the visor will work in reality.
+Supplying a different value for *lens* gives an idea of how the visor would look with that lens.
+Obviously, this is easy for one of the defined lenses, and harder if you just want to try out a lens.
+See the file *lenses.scad* to define a new lens to try.

+Inside the optics\_assembled module, there are two potentially tweakable parameters.
+The *xoff* value is half the IPD (Inter-Pupilary Distance).
+You can either supply this directly or use one of the constants defined at the top of *visor.scad*.

+   * IPD\_min - minumum value for adults
+   * IPD\_max - maximum value for adults
+   * IPD\_avg - average value for adults
+   * IPD\_avg\_male - average value for adult males
+   * IPD\_avg\_female - average value for adult females

+The other tweakable parameter is *lens_z*, which specifies the distance between the phone and the lens.
+Normally, we use the defined value for the lens, but you can change this value to see how the visor would look with the lens closer to the phone or farther away.

 #### User-Specific Parameters

 Although we don't expect these to change, a particular user might be able to